shaghayeghsoudi/sarcome_evolution/evolutionary_history_reconstruction/evolutionary_trajectories_mutation_signature/README.md

 The following two R packages were used to identify how mutation processes change during cancer evolution in Sarcomas:

+For more information about each package please visit their website.
 * [MutSignatures](https://github.com/dami82/mutSignatures)

 * [MutationalPatterns](https://github.com/UMCUGenetics/MutationalPatterns)